Pixeloceax/docker-compose-react-symfony/README.md

    cd docker-compose-react-symfony
    ```

 2. Create a `.env` file at the root of the project and configure the necessary environment variables.
-You can use the `.env.example` file as a reference.

 3. Build Docker images and launch containers: